Chapter 1: The Arrow of Complexity

 Second, new communication mechanisms emerge that enable coordination at scales the previous system could not support.
 Chemical signaling between cells.
 Electrical signaling across nervous systems.
 Each communication upgrade unlocks a new level of organizational complexity.

 Third, the resulting entity displays emergent properties that are not reducible to the sum of its parts.
 A brain is not a pile of neurons.
 An organism is not a colony of cells.
-The integrated system does things the components cannot do, cannot predict, and in many cases cannot even perceive.
+The integrated system does things the components cannot do, cannot predict, and cannot perceive.

 The question this book investigates is whether human civilization, in its current phase of accelerating global integration, satisfies these three conditions.